donkuri/japanese-resources/README.md

   - [ねむい's anime logging spreadsheet](https://docs.google.com/spreadsheets/d/1CJ5rRmQYg6ckm0U56d3R_IIJBfHiEIZgKfBX4J-sXEs/edit?gid=0#gid=0) - A spreadsheet made by ねむい to log your anime immersion.
   - [HoriSan](https://github.com/Flare155/HoriSanBot) - A feature-full Discord bot to log your immersion.
 Written by [Flare](https://github.com/Flare155).

+## Immersion

+[Immersion](https://learnjapanese.moe/guide/#15-what-even-is-immersion) is the main tool we use to learn the language.
+See [the mining section](#mining) for an explanation on how to use some of these tools.

+- Immersion frameworks
+  - [ッツreader](https://reader.ttsu.app) - An online book reader supporting Yomitan to help you read (light) novels.
+  - [asbplayer](https://github.com/killergerbah/asbplayer) - A browser-based media player to allow you to use Yomitan on subtitle files for anime and the like.
+  - [mpvacious](https://github.com/Ajatt-Tools/mpvacious) - A script for MPV made to help you create Anki cards from video with subtitles.
+  - [mokuro](https://github.com/kha-white/mokuro) - An OCR made to turn manga into Yomitan-able files.
+You can also read from [the reader](https://reader.mokuro.app/) or [the catalog](https://catalog.mokuro.moe/).
+  - [Agent](https://github.com/0xDC00/agent) - A text hooker to help you use Yomitan with video games.
+  - [Textractor](https://github.com/Artikash/Textractor) - A text hooker to help you use Yomitan with visual novels.

+- Immersion advice
+  - [Thoughts on immersion](https://donkuri.github.io/learn-japanese/immersion/) - A collection of thoughts on immersion to help people get into it.
+Written by yours truly.
+  - [How to immerse](https://learnjapanese.moe/guide/#27-how-to-immerse) - A discussion on immersion and how best to do it.
+Written by shoui.

 ## Listening

 Listening is an important component of Japanese immersion.